ismaelmehdid/RoadBuddy-AI/README.md

    cd ..
    ```
 2. **Setup ngrok**

+In another terminal please run:

    ```bash
    ngrok htpp 3000
    ```

    <img width="821" alt="Screenshot 2025-05-24 at 20 36 55" src="https://github.com/user-attachments/assets/590ac93b-2779-43ec-b1af-bedeb65366d0" />

-   Copy your URL to setup env
+   Copy the URL highlighted in the image above to set up your environment variables later.

-3. **To create your own bot, simply follow these steps**
+4. **To create your own bot, simply follow these steps**
    1. Message [@BotFather](https://t.me/BotFather) on Telegram with the command **/newbot**.
    2. Follow the prompts to provide the necessary information.
    3. Once done, you’ll receive a token like this: `7899634355:AAH21k1iAJuw4UyCLBXQo80zkvuqJ0f89WQ` (note: this is just an example and not real data).